-As the Monteverde Institute celebrates its 27th anniversary it is a pleasure to reflect on our simple beginnings, all the endeavors since, and the bright future ahead.
+As the Monteverde Institute celebrates its 31st anniversary it is a pleasure to reflect on our simple beginnings, all the endeavours since, and the bright future ahead.

 What are you looking for?

 In 1986 our founders had the forsight to place emphasis on a sustainable future.

 Our Legacy Mission directs the Monteverde Institute to pursue the following goals: